tillg/linkedin_post_scraper/readme.md

 It's annoying that when you rebuild the containers that make up your dev environment, the bash history gets lost.
 [Here](https://code.visualstudio.com/remote/advancedcontainers/persist-bash-history) is a way to fix it.
 It's a bit cumbersome but you only have to set it up once, then it (hopefully) works forever 😜

+😢 Did not manage to get this working...

 ### Installing VScode extensions that survive a rebuild

 ### Using Selenium from within Docker